 - 1. Characteristics.
 A facility intended as a house of worship that hosts organized religious services. - 2.
 Accessory Uses.
-Accessory uses may include daycare or pre-school, recreational facilities intended to be used by members and cemeteries. - 3.
+Accessory uses may include recreational facilities intended to be used by members and cemeteries. - 3.
 Examples.
 A church, temple, mosque, or similar religious house of worship.